-The first step towards building a shadow IT solution is establishing a policy that specifies best-practices and regulations around using new technology in the workplace.
-A business should provide clear instructions to its employees regarding the process for adding new software, hardware, cloud technologies, etc. to the company’s list of supported technology.
+The first step towards building a shadow IT solution is establishing a policy that specifies best practices and regulations around using new technology in the workplace.
+A business should provide clear instructions to its employees regarding adding new software, hardware, cloud technologies, etc., to its list of supported technology.

 2) Require shorter IT evaluation times

-Generally, when an employee submits a request for the use of new technology to its IT department, the request is either categorized as a low-priority issue or takes too long to process.
-Experienced IT professionals should perform frequent, high-priority technology evaluations that will aid in the development of an IT strategy capable of preventing the need for shadow IT.
+Generally, when an employee submits a request to use new technology to its IT department, the request is either categorized as a low-priority issue or takes too long to process.
+Instead, experienced IT professionals should perform frequent, high-priority technology evaluations that will aid in the development of an IT strategy capable of preventing the need for shadow IT.

 3) Streamline IT adoption procedures

-A streamlined process for integrating new technology into the workplace will help a business reduce the amount of time employees have to wait to utilize these tools for their daily tasks.
-A business should ensure a timely process is in place to assess and approve new technologies that can benefit a company’s various business units.
+A streamlined process for integrating new technology into the workplace will help a business reduce the time employees have to wait to utilize these tools for their daily tasks.
+A business should ensure a timely process to assess and approve new technologies that can benefit a company’s various business units.